Read This First

 The danger is performative rationality: naming fallacies, probabilities, or methods while using them as badges rather than tools for better judgment.

-The anchors here are Rational Thought, Critical Thinking, and Logical Thinking.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Rational Thought, Critical Thinking, and Logical Thinking in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Rational Thought branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.